mozilla-mobile/mozilla-vpn-client/README.md

 [app-channel]: https://mozilla.github.io/glean/book/reference/general/initializing.html?highlight=app%20channel#gleaninitializeconfiguration

-### A note on Glean embedding

-Qt only accepts `major.minor` versions for importing.
-So if, for example, you're embedding glean v0.21.2 then it will still, for Qt's purpose, be v0.21.

 ### Working on tickets with new Glean instrumentation

 If you are responsible for a piece of work that adds new Glean instrumentation you will need to do a data review.